harvard-lts/hdc3a-mock-services/README.md

 4. Once the message is picked up, it moves through a workflow that expects DTS to assist:

 - DTS sends a message to the `DRS_QUEUE_CONSUME_NAME` to trigger the mock DRS Ingest.
-- Mock DRS Ingest sends a message to the ``DRS_TOPIC_NAME` which is picked up by DTS
+- Mock DRS Ingest places a load report into the dropbox which is picked up by DTS
 - DTS sends a message to the process queue configured in DTS called `drs-ingest-status`

 If DIMS is not configured to pick up the messages from `drs-ingest-status`, the message should remain in pending.
 You can check that ii arrived.